Clinton Waterfowl Report -

 ICE- N/A

 Lake- Lake level is just above normal pool.
 There are many shallow areas of the lake that offer mudflats for waterfowl hunting opportunities.
+Seed producing vegetation is growing along the dried edges as the lake level drops.

-Wildlife Area REFUGE is currently OPEN.
+Wildlife Area REFUGE is currently CLOSED.

 Clinton W.A.
 Refuge will be CLOSED FROM OCTOBER 1ST, 2025 TO JANUARY 15TH, 2026.

-Please look for signage and the mowed line indicating the Western Refuge boundary.
+Please look for signage and the line indicating the Western Refuge boundary.
 It runs North and South along the back side of pool 3.

 KDWP 2024-2025 Online Hunting Atlas